In this issue…

 A roundup of resources shared and questions asked on the Alaska School Librarians Facebook group.
 This is intended to give readers the chance to access resources at work if social media is filtered.
 Only timely questions, announcements, and links to non-social media resources are listed here.

-5/16 – Looking for ways to connect your students to the rest of the world.
-Check out this list.
+4/15 – Looking for ways to connect your students to those around the world?
+Check out this webinar.

 Check It Out Next Time!